-Number of Iterations The effect of the iterations number is show to be moderate, although a mean increase is seen over all datasets, saturating at about 3 iterations.
+Number of Iterations As can be seen from Fig. 8(Bottom), the effect of the iterations number is show to be moderate, although a mean increase is seen over all datasets, saturating at about 3 iterations.
+It is also visible that our model, trained only by a single iteration, has learned to produce a displacement map that manipulate the initial circle close to optimal.